Galaga: Gameplay

-A Boss Galaga uses a tractor beam, while the player exchanges shots with aliens in formation.
+Gameplay of the player exchanging shots with aliens in formation.

 Galaga is a fixed shooter.
-The player controls a lone starfighter at the bottom of the screen, which must prevent the Galaga forces from destroying all of mankind.
+The player controls Gyaraga at the bottom of the screen, which must prevent the Galaga forces from destroying all of mankind.
 The objective of each stage is to defeat all of the Galaga aliens, which will fly into formation from the top and sides of the screen.
-Similar to Galaxian, aliens will dive towards the player while shooting down projectiles; colliding with either projectiles or aliens will result in a life being lost.
+Similar to the previous game, Galaxian, aliens known as the "Galaga" will dive towards the player while shooting down projectiles; colliding with either projectiles or aliens will result in a life being lost.

-Atop the enemy formation are four large aliens known as the "Boss Galaga", which take two shots to destroy.
-These aliens can use a tractor beam to capture the player's ship, returning with it to the top of the formation and costing the player a life.
-Should additional lives remain, the player has an opportunity to shoot down the Boss Galaga holding the captured ship.
-Shooting it down as it dives towards the player will result in the captured ship being rescued, and it will join the player's ship, transforming it into a "dual-fighter" with additional firepower and a larger hitbox.
-However, destroying a Boss Galaga with a captured ship while it is in formation will instead cause the fighter to turn against the player and act as an alien.
-The ship will return in a later level as part of the formation.
+Atop the enemy formation are 4 large fly-like aliens known as the "Boss Galaga", which take double shots to destroy (like "Galaxian Flagships" first seen in 1979's Galaxian, which take a single shot to destroy).
+These enemies can use a tractor beam to capture the player's ship, returning with it to the top of the formation and costing the player a life.
+Should additional lives remain, the player has an opportunity to shoot down the Boss Galaga holding the captured Fighter.
+Shooting them down as they dive towards the player will result in the captured Fighter being rescued, and it will join the player's ship, transforming it into a "dual-fighter" with additional firepower and a larger hitbox.
+However, destroying the Boss Galaga with the captured Fighter while it is in formation will instead cause it to turn against the player and act as an enemy.
+The Fighter will return in a later level as part of the formation.

-Some enemies can morph into new enemy types with different attack patterns, with one even taking the form of the Galaxian Flagship.
-Stages are indicated by emblems located at the bottom-right of the screen.
-Enemies become more aggressive as the game progresses, increasing their number of projectiles and diving down at a faster rate.
-The third stage and every fourth thereafter is a bonus stage, where the aliens fly in a preset formation without firing at the player.
+Some enemies have the ability to morph into new enemy types with different attack patterns, including the Galaxian Flagship from Galaxian and the Midori (which resembles the Spy Ship enemies from Bosconian).
+Stages are indicated by emblems at the bottom-right of the screen.
+Enemies can become more aggressive as the game progresses, increasing their number of projectiles and diving down at a faster rate.
+The third stage and every 4th thereafter is a bonus stage, where the aliens fly in a preset formation without firing at the player.

+Bug

-In the original arcade version, if a player completes stage 255 (The maximum unsigned 8 bit integer), the next stage would be announced as stage zero, and depending on the dip switches on the arcade, the game resets, plays levels incorrectly, locks up, or plays at the wrong difficulty.
+In the original arcade version, if a player completes stage 255 (the maximum unsigned 8 bit integer), the next stage would be announced as stage zero, and depending on the dip switches on the arcade, the game resets, plays levels incorrectly, locks up, or plays at the wrong difficulty.
 This is known as a kill screen.